 (…) It should be emphasized that the Vidovdan commemorations are not celebrations of Serbian military victory over the Turks, for the Serbs were not victorious in the Kosovo Battle.
 However, it is incorrect, and even malicious, to claim that at Vidovdan commemorations the Serbs “celebrate their defeat in the Kosovo Battle.”
 Such a statement has … Continue reading Kosovo battle spiritual significance.
 Ethic Codex of Saint Vid’s day /28.
 June 1389.

 This has passed almost unnoticed and suppressed by global media: January 2000 German newspaper Frankfurter Rundschau exposing the lies of NATO commander in Europe, General Wesley Clark after the bombing of a passenger train on the bridge across the South Morava in Grdelica Gorge in April 1999, when at least 15 civilians have been killed.
-In the Frankfurter … Continue reading How Frankfurter Rundschau exposed another US/NATO lie: NATO used doctored video to justify bombing of passenger train
+In … Continue reading How Frankfurter Rundschau exposed another US/NATO lie: NATO used a doctored video to justify the bombing of passenger train

 17. March 2004.
 More than 4.000 Serbs have been left homeless, at least 100 Serbs died and around 30 churches have been either completely destroyed or seriously damaged by Kosovo Albanians.
 It’s been 15 years since the outburst of ethnic Albanian violence in Kosovo on March 17, 2004, when hundred people were killed and 954 … Continue reading Kosovo Kristallnacht 17-18 March 2004: The pogrom